Genichi Taguchi: Biography

 On completing his doctorate at Kyushu University in 1962, he left ECL, though he maintained a consulting relationship.
 In the same year he visited Princeton University under the sponsorship of John Tukey, who arranged a spell at Bell Labs, his old ECL rivals.
 In 1964 he became professor of engineering at Aoyama Gakuin University, Tokyo.
 In 1966 he began a collaboration with Yuin Wu, who later emigrated to the U.S. and, in 1980, invited Taguchi to lecture.
 During his visit there, Taguchi himself financed a return to Bell Labs, where his initial teaching had made little enduring impact.
 This second visit began a collaboration with Madhav Phadke and a growing enthusiasm for his methodology in Bell Labs and elsewhere, including Ford Motor Company, Boeing, Xerox and ITT.

 Since 1982, Genichi Taguchi has been an advisor to the Japanese Standards Institute and executive director of the American Supplier Institute, an international consulting organisation.
 His concepts pertaining to experimental design, the loss function, robust design, and the reduction of variation have influenced fields beyond product design and manufacturing, such as sales process engineering.

+Taguchi Approach to Robust Design

+One of Genichi Taguchi’s most important contributions was the development of the concept of robust design, which aims to minimize product variability even under adverse conditions.
+This approach is based on the use of orthogonal arrays and the signal-to-noise (S/N) ratio analysis, with the goal of optimizing products and processes at early stages of design.
+The Taguchi method has been widely adopted in the automotive and electronics industries due to its effectiveness in reducing costs and improving quality.